zunaed-88/Neural-Networks-for-Concrete-Strength-/README.md

 ## Acknowledgments

-This work is based on a script authored by [Junaid Ahmed].
+This work is based on a script authored by Junaid Ahmed.
 If you find this code useful, please consider giving credit to the original author.
 ```bash
 pip install numpy pandas scikit-learn keras